 I was pretty excited when I called Mastercard.
 At first they said they couldn’t do anything for me.
 Then I remembered reading an article that said if a credit card company says no to reducing your interest tell them you’ll cancel the card.
 I thought what the hell… So I told them, either reduce the rate or I’ll cancel.

 Well, it turns out they didn’t want me to cancel or go into debt consolidation.
 They said they could reduce the interest rate to 4.99% for six months.
 It was a “special offer”.
 I figured I’d take it and then call them again in six months.

 Ok, that wasn’t so bad.
 Two out of three helped me out.
 But now I had to make a tough decision.
 Since Visa 1, said no to reducing interest rates, I would call them again and this time they would either reduce my interest or I would cancel my card.

-I love my credit cards… I still had this idea that it was “free” money, even though I damn well knew it wasn’t.
+I loved my credit cards… I still had this idea that it was “free” money, even though I damn well knew it wasn’t.
 Too bad, I needed to suck it up.
-I made the call, they said no dice and so I canceled my card.
+I made the call, they said no dice and so I cancelled my card.